pyepics/pyepics/doc/installation.rst

   d. you cannot claim the copyright holders endorse your use of this software.

-  e. you cannot claim the copyright holders owe you anything if the software does not work as you expect it to, and
+  e. you cannot claim the copyright holders owe you anything if the software does not work as you expect, and

   f. if you are the US government, you can probably do whatever you want. ;)